 Medicaid and the Uninsured

 - This report assesses the effects of the ACA’s Medicaid expansion on coverage, access to care, state budgets, and the economy in states that adopted it.

-- The brief looks at health coverage and care, and he uninsured rate, for undocumented immigrants, who are ineligible for Medicaid, Medicare and ACA coverage.
-This fact sheet examines the Trump Administration’s new “public charge” rule and its implications for immigrant health and health care.
+- This brief looks at how the number of people without health insurance changed under the ACA and why millions remain uninsured today.
+This brief looks at health coverage and care, and he uninsured rate, for undocumented immigrants, who are ineligible for Medicaid, Medicare and ACA coverage.

 - This national survey conducted jointly by KFF and The Washington Post examines the public’s views, awareness, and preferences related to climate change, including support for policy solutions to address climate change and their willingness to accept economic trade-offs associated with policy solutions,